surbhat1595/percona-mongolink/README.md

 - **Real-Time Replication**: Tail the oplog to keep your target cluster up to date.
 - **Namespace Filtering**: Specify which databases and collections to include or exclude.
 - **Automatic Index Management**: Ensure necessary indexes are created on the target.
-- **HTTP API**: Start, finalize, and check replication status via REST endpoints.
+- **HTTP API**: Start, finalize, pause, resume, and check replication status via REST endpoints.

 ## Setup